How does a hearing aid work?

 - Comfortable fit - small, light and perfectly adapted

-- Improved speech comprehension thanks to sophisticated programs and filters
+- Improved speech comprehension thanks to superior programs and filters

-- Wireless transmission from TVs, mobile phones etc.
+- Wireless connectivity with TVs, mobile phones, etc. (read more below)

-- Considerably longer battery life than a few years ago thanks to optimised, energy-saving technology
+- Considerably longer battery life thanks to energy-saving technology

-- Rechargeable hearing aids are also available so you'll never have to change a battery again
+- Rechargeable hearing aids are also available - never change a battery again!

-Digital hearing aids can connect wirelessly via radio (FM) or Bluetooth to multimedia devices.
-For instance, they can transmit the audio signal from a TV or a caller’s voice from their phone directly to the hearing aid.
+Today’s digital hearing aids can connect wirelessly via radio (FM) or Bluetooth to multimedia devices.
+For instance, they can transmit the audio signal from a TV or a smartphone directly to your hearing aid.

 This is made possible by small accessories connected to the signal source which transmit the audio signal directly to the hearing aid.
-In this way, the hearing aids take over the role of wireless multi-function headphones.
+In this way, hearing aids operate just like wireless multi-function headphones.
 Now you can watch TV and talk on the phone without missing anything important.